Graham is a former chef and food stylist with a passion for all things food-related. She has also never been known to decline dessert.

 - 1 can of chipotle chilies in adobo, finely chopped*

 - Pinch of salt (can be omitted)

-*When working with peppers wear gloves or take care.
-Do not rub eyes or touch lips
+*When working with peppers, wear gloves or take care.
+Do not rub your eyes or touch your lips.

 Bacon and Bourbon Butter